polterguy/phosphorusfive/plugins/p5.strings/README.md

   foo1:bar1
   foo2:bar2
   foo3:bar3
-join:'bar1','bar2','bar3'
+p5.string.join:'bar1','bar2','bar3'
 ```

 Which is useful, if you are for instance creating CSV files, or something similar.
-Notice that both the value of *[join]*, and both of its
+Notice that both the value of *[p5.string.join]*, and both of its
 arguments, can be both constants and expressions.
-You can also join results of expressions yielding multiple results.
+You can also p5.string.join results of expressions yielding multiple results.
 Consider this.

 ```